 Common Mistakes to Avoid with Outreach Marketing

 Even the best outreach marketing strategy can flop if you skip the basics.
-Here are a few common mistakes that can quietly kill your results (and how to avoid them).
+Here are a few common mistakes that can kill your results (and how to avoid them).

 Sending generic messages